dame-flame: A Python Library Providing Fast Interpretable Matching for Causal Inference: API documentation

-\url{https://github.com/almost-matching-exactly/DAME-FLAME-Python-Package/}.}.
-On GitHub, users may report bugs, ask questions, and make pull requests.
-The documentation covers the API, installation instructions, a quick-start tutorial, several examples, and a contributing guide.
-The package is designed for \proglang{Python} 3.6 and above. \pkg{dame-flame} depends on \pkg{scikit-learn} version 0.23.2 and above, \pkg{pandas} version 0.11.0 and above, and \pkg{numpy} version 1.16.5 and above.
-The API consists of standard Pythonic design established by \pkg{scikit-learn}, such as the methods \pkg{fit}, where a user provides a holdout training dataset, and \pkg{predict}, where a user provides a matching dataset, and the matches of the algorithm are computed.
+In this section, we provide details on the matching class definitions and function parameters.
+The API consists of standard Pythonic design established by \pkg{scikit-learn} \citep{sklearn_api}.
+To begin matching, the user declares an object of type \code{DAME} or type \code{FLAME}.
+Both of these inherit from the base class \code{MatchingParent}.
+Following this, the user calls the method \code{fit}, providing a holdout training dataset, and finally \code{predict}, where a user provides a matching dataset, and the matches of the algorithm are computed.

-There is an accompanying experimental \proglang{R} package for the FLAME algorithm, whose development version can also be found on GitHub.\footnote{\url{https://github.com/almost-matching-exactly/R-FLAME}} Testing was done to ensure that \pkg{R-FLAME} and \pkg{dame-flame} yield consistent results.
-Furthermore, \pkg{dame-flame} offers Continuous Integration, and the extensive test suite has a code coverage of 98\%.